pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. _apptainer_configfiles:

 ===============================
-Singularity Configuration Files
+Apptainer Configuration Files
 ===============================

-As a Singularity Administrator, you will have access to various configuration files, that will let you manage container resources, set security restrictions and configure network options etc, when installing Singularity across the system.
+As a Apptainer Administrator, you will have access to various configuration files, that will let you manage container resources, set security restrictions and configure network options etc, when installing Apptainer across the system.
 All these files can be found in ``/usr/local/etc/apptainer`` by default (though its location will obviously differ based on options passed during the installation).
 This page will describe the following configuration files and